 In a number list, items are numbered in order.
 Numbering applies to a single level of indentation; if you indent to create a nested list, it will have a separate set of numbers to the original list.

-To create a number list, use the menu item Format > Lists > Numbered List, or use the markdown syntax by beginning your first item with “1.”, followed by a space and the item text.
+To create a number list on Mac, use the menu item Format > Lists > Numbered List, or use the markdown syntax by beginning your first item with “1.”, followed by a space and the item text.
 On iOS you find the list options under the ¶ button in the bar above the on screen keyboard.

 To exit the list, choose a different paragraph style, or press enter to create a new empty item, and then backspace to delete the number marker.